Clam: Italy

 In Italy, clams are often an ingredient of mixed seafood dishes or are eaten together with pasta.
 The more commonly used variety of clams in Italian cooking is the vongola (Venerupis decussata), although regional cuisines include the tellina or arsella (Donax trunculus), the fasolaro o fasolara (Callista chione), the cannolicchio (Solen marginatus, a kind of Razor clam), and the Tartufo di mare (Venus verrucosa).

 Religion

-In Islam, clams are considered halal in three Sunni sects, but not in Hanafi, as only fish are considered halal in Hanafi jurisprudence, not other aquatic animals.
+In Islam, clams are considered halal in three Sunni madhhabs, but not in Hanafi, as only fish are considered halal in Hanafi jurisprudence, not other aquatic animals.
 In Judaism, clams are not kosher.

+Similarly, Orthodox Christianity permits shellfish during the fasting period of Great Lent, when other fish with backbones are excluded.

 As currency

 Some species of clam, particularly Mercenaria mercenaria, were in the past used by the Algonquians of Eastern North America to manufacture wampum, a type of sacred jewellery; and to make shell money.

 Species

 One of the world's largest clam fossils (187 cm), a Sphenoceramus steenstrupi specimen from Greenland in the Geological Museum in Copenhagen.